Prince Philip, Duke of Edinburgh: Early duties

 With the King in ill health, Elizabeth and Philip were both appointed to the Privy Council on 4 November 1951, after a coast-to-coast tour of Canada.
 At the end of January 1952, the couple set out on a tour of the Commonwealth.
 They were in Kenya when Elizabeth's father died on 6 February 1952, and she became queen.
 Philip broke the news to Elizabeth at Sagana Lodge, and the royal party immediately returned to the United Kingdom.

 In December 1952, Philip was initiated into Freemasonry by the Worshipful Master of Navy Lodge No 2612, honouring a commitment he had made to George VI, who had made it clear that he expected Philip to maintain the tradition of royal patronage of Freemasonry.
-However, according to one journalist writing in 1983, Philip's mother-in-law and his uncle Lord Mountbatten had unfavourable views of Freemasonry; after his initiation, Philip took no further part in the organisation.
-Although as the consort of the Queen, he might in time have been made Grand Master of British Freemasonry, Elizabeth's cousin Prince Edward, Duke of Kent, assumed that role in 1967.
+However, according to one journalist writing in 1983, Philip's mother-in-law and his uncle Lord Mountbatten held unfavourable views of Freemasonry; after his initiation, Philip took no further part in the organisation.
+Although, as the consort of the Queen, he might in time have been made Grand Master of British Freemasonry, Elizabeth's cousin Prince Edward, Duke of Kent, assumed that role in 1967.
 Philip's son Charles apparently never joined Freemasonry.